ErnestOrt/Trampoline/README.md

 * Configurable Actuator endpoint & VM arguments
 * Monitor memory usage for each instance, capturing their metrics every 30 seconds.
 * Monitor intances trace information any point in time
+* Visualize GIT branch and last commit on instances
 * Define microservices groups and launch them all with one click

 ### Requirements

 * Java && (Apache Maven || Gradle wrapper)
+* Include your Gradle Wrapper next to your build files if your choice is Gradle as a Build Tool
 * Start actuator sub-project of Spring Boot on your microservices
 * Set up logging.path and/or logging.file properties defined on your microservices in order to be able to visulize logs
-* Include your Gradle Wrapper next to your build files if your choice is Gradle as a Build Tool
+* Set up git info pluggin on your ms to visulaize git information on deployed instances (see examples provided)

 ### How do I make it work?